Loma Alta Drive, Altadena, California

 Directions to the supposed Altadena Gravity Hill: From Highway 210 in Pasadena, head north on Lake Avenue.
 Turn right onto Altadena Drive.
 Turn left onto Porter and go until it ends at E. Loma Alta Dr. Turn left on Loma Alta.
 Go over a few dips, and around a couple of corners.
 Go up the hill and right around the second sign for Sunnyoaks.
 You will be facing "downhill," evergreen trees to your left with something that resembles a flood control channel past that, a wall of rock and dirt to your right.
 If you go over a bridge after curving to the left you've gone too far.

 This location also has a variation on the typical Gravity Hill legend.
-In addition to the usual ghostly children stories, a second story details an old Indian who died riding his carriage out of control down the hill to the bridge.
+In addition to the usual ghostly children stories, a second story details an old Native American who died riding his carriage out of control down the hill to the bridge.
 Today his ghost pulls back motorists from the same fate that befell him.

 Antioch Gravity Hill

 Apparently this gravity hill is a result of children who died on the scene.
 Ironically, several gravity hills have the death of children attached to their site through urban legend.
 They apparently push your car away from the area so you don't suffer the same fate they did.
 One story states rather plainly that the students all drowned in the 1950s when while raining, the bus they rode in skidded off the road during a school trip.
 Another more outlandish story claims that they were all murdered by an insane escapee from the nearby and now closed asylum.
 Apparently the asylum escapee made it onto the bus and killed them all.
 For added terror, there's also suppose to be an abandoned slaughter house in the same area.